hauchenglee/hauchenglee.github.io/_posts/course/english/2019-11-21-english-grammar.md

 Ref: [Everyday Grammar: In, On, and At](https://bit.ly/2VqyUF8){:target="_blank"}

 ### to + verb-ing
-- look forward to ~ ing
+- look forward to
-- when it comes to ~ ing
+- when it comes to
-- object to ~ ing
+- object to
-- resort to ~ ing
+- resort to
-- be/get used to ~ ing
+- be/get used to
-- be/get accustomed to ~ ing
+- be/get accustomed to
-- be/get committed to ~ ing
+- be/get committed to

 ### to + verb-root